 Situated in the midst of Navajo lands, the Bisti Badlands and De-Na-Zin Wilderness aren’t the type of places you stumble upon accidentally.
 In fact, they’re not even on travelers’ radar, mostly preferring to stay on the eastern half of the state where the “big name” locations are: Santa Fe, Albuquerque, Carlsbad, White Sands.
 But I’ve never gone to New Mexico for a normal vacation, instead adding side trips one at a time, each time I visit my parents in the Albuquerque area.

 Unlike South Dakota’s more famous Badlands National Parks, New Mexico’s Badlands have both the rugged, layered and eroded buttes as well as the types of hoodoos you might be familiar with in Utah.
 It’s a bizarre combination that makes you feel like you’re on the surface of the moon (and all this time I thought the aliens were in Roswell).

 Hiking at Bisti Badlands isn’t like a developed park: this is raw wilderness.
 There are no marked trails and no signs on the landmarks stating “you are here”.
 Your best bet is to download a GPS track of the area and use your best deductive skills to determine if the rock formation waypoint in front of you is a Manta Wing or a Bisti Wing.

 We set off on a blue sky day, intending to hike in the valley about four miles each way.
 In reality, we were distracted by every little thing and took no fewer than a dozen detours.
-We’d stumble upon canyons or rock formations that begged for a closer look and we’d zigzag around, wondering how many other people ever saw our own little corner.
+We stumbled upon canyons and rock formations that begged for a closer look and so we zigzaged around, wondering how many other people ever saw our own little corner.
 Nothing failed to impress us.